rytswd/get-istio-multicluster/README.md

 ## Clusters

-The directories here are some clusters.
+The clusters used in this repository are given easily identifiable names.
+They are not meant to convey any meaning.

+For some cluster, there are some peculiarities over the others.

 - `armadillo`: cluster with shared Istio Control Plane (with `crocodile`)
 - `bison`: cluster with dedicated Istio Control Plane
-- `crocodile`: clustter with shared Istio Control Plane (with `armadillo`)
+- [WIP] `crocodile`: clustter with shared Istio Control Plane (with `armadillo`)
-- `dolphin`: cluster with dedicated Istio Control Plane
+- [WIP] `dolphin`: cluster with dedicated Istio Control Plane
-- `zebra`: cluster without Istio, as external cluster
+- [WIP] `zebra`: cluster without Istio, as external cluster